-Abstracts of the Testamentary Proceedings of the Prerogative Court of Maryland, Volume II: 1670-1674, Libers 5 and 6
+Abstracts of the Testamentary Proceedings of the Prerogative Court of Maryland, Volume II

 Genealogist V. L. Skinner, Jr., resumes his transcriptions of 17th-century Maryland probate records with the second volume of his series, Abstracts of the Testamentary Proceedings of the Prerogative Court of Maryland: 1670-1674.
 The first volume in the series, released in 2004 and covering the period 1658 to 1674, was transcribed from Libers 1A-1F, 2, 3, and 4A-4C at the Maryland State Archives.
 Volume II, covering 1670 to 1674, is based on Libers 5 and 6 and overlaps chronologically with the previous book.
 Mr. Skinner attributes the relatively large number of records for this five-year period to an increase in equity cases.

-The Prerogative Court was the focal point for probate for colonial Maryland.
-A judge and various clerks staffed the court.
-All matters of probate went directly to the Prerogative Court, which was located in the colonial capital.
+The Prerogative Court was the focal point for probate in colonial Maryland.
+All matters of probate went directly to this Court, located in Maryland's colonial capital, first in St. Mary's City until 1694 and later in Annapolis.
 Eventually, administration of probate was delegated to the several county courts; however, many documents related to probate continued to be filed at the Prerogative Court and not in the corresponding county.
+The Prerogative Court was also the colony's court for equity cases (resolution of disputes over the settlement and distribution of an estate).

 Vernon L. Skinner, Jr.